proteinreport/proteinreport.org/content/events/plant-based-world-europe/index.md

 weight: 5000
 uuid: 441
 ---
-<p>Plant Based World Conference & Expo is the only professional 100% plant-based focused event for foodservice, retail, and healthcare professionals, distributors, investors, manufacturers, and the savvy consumer community.</p>
+Plant Based World Conference & Expo is the only professional 100% plant-based focused event for foodservice, retail, and healthcare professionals, distributors, investors, manufacturers, and the savvy consumer community.